stephenombuya/Visitor-Tracking-Backend-API/README.md

-# Visitor Tracking System Documentation
+# Visitor Tracking API documentation

 ## Project Overview
 A lightweight, self-hosted visitor tracking solution using Python socket programming and MySQL, designed for small to medium-sized websites.